Ambika Bumb

 Ambika Bumb is an American biomedical scientist and businessperson.
 Bumb specializes in nanomedicine, utilizing nanotechnology for disease detection and treatment.
 As a postdoctoral researcher at the National Cancer Institute and the National Heart, Lung, and Blood Institute, Bumb made new discoveries with nanodiamonds which led to the launch of the biotech Bikanta.
 Bumb is currently the Deputy Executive Director at the Bipartisan Commission on Biodefense.

 Early life

 Bumb was born to Indian Jain parents who immigrated to the United States in pursuit of higher education.
-Her father was the first in his family to complete his Doctor of Philosophy degree.
-Her mother was the first woman to get her college degree in a STEM field in her town.
-Her maternal grandfather was a veterinarian.
 Bumb graduated from Southside High School as valedictorian in 2002.

 Education

 Bumb graduated in 2005 with a Bachelor of Science in Biomedical Engineering and a Minor in Economics from Georgia Institute of Technology.
 During her undergraduate studies, Bumb received the Helen E. Grenga Outstanding Woman Engineer Award and the E. Jo Baker President's Scholar Award.
 She researched tracking quantum dots in bone and cartilage.
 Additionally, she was an active leader in various campus organizations.

 In 2008, Bumb completed her Doctorate in Medical Engineering in three years from University of Oxford as a recipient of both the Marshall Scholarship and the NIH-OxCam Program.
 She developed a triple-reporting nanoparticle and showed the technology's transferability across different disease types, including cancer and multiple sclerosis.
 The magnetic nanoparticles demonstrated strong potential in cancer diagnostics and therapy.
 Upon graduation, she continued on to two post-doctoral fellowships at the National Cancer Institute (2009-2011) and National Heart, Lung and Blood Institute (2011-2013).